rahuja123/NYU_DL_comp/barlowtwins/README.md

 sbatch  active_image_search.sbatch
 ```
 YOU HAVE TO EDIT THIS LINE WITH YOUR PRETRAINED MODEL PATH python  Core_set.py  /dataset $PRETRAINED MODEL PATH HERE!!!!!
 12800 40".
 OTHERWISE YOU HAVE NO PRETRAINED MODEL PATH
-Search Time is approximately 2-4 Hours
+Search Time is approximately 2-4 Hours.
+This is saved in the same directory as request_18.csv

 ### Evaluation: learning linear probe and also finetuning the remaining network.